 Shop the Black Diamond Distance Carbon Z Running Poles

-A GPS Watch with a Long Battery Life and Navigation Features
+Coros VERTIX: The best GPS Watch with the Long Battery Life and Navigation Features

 Have a read of my Best GPS Watches for Ultrarunning & Trail Running post, it will help you decide which GPS running watch is best for you.
 The article compares two of the best GPS watches for ultrarunning right now.
 They both have excellent battery life, storm alarms, navigation features and are super durable.
 This makes them perfect for fastpacking adventures.